Healthy Instant Pot Turkey Zucchini Chili with Veggies – Quick and Simple

 Notes

-Missing an Ingredient, find with the ingredient swap assistant!
+Missing an ingredient?
+Find it with the ingredient swap assistant!

 Serve it with your favorite toppings such as: